Monday, April 11, 2011

 bedroom) on Velvets tunes,

-play the new songs for Jackie
+read the new pieces for Jackie

 who says “groovy.”
 Trish is a